Working closely with our clients and their brokers to deliver innovative and effective casualty reinsurance products.

 Lucy is ACII qualified.

-George joined Barbican in September 2015 and is underwriting assistant for North American casualty treaty.
+George joined Barbican in September 2015 and is assistant underwriter for North American casualty treaty.

 George joined Barbican after graduating from Exeter University with a degree in Economics.
 George was very familiar with the company, having completed five separate work experience stints at Barbican during his 6th form and university holidays.